Sam-Izdat/tinytex/doc/index.rst

 This library is a hodgepodge of tangentially-related procedures useful for sampling, reinterpreting, creating and modifying various kinds of textures.
 It can be used to:

-- sample 2D and 3D textures with Taichi (installed with Taichi optional requirement)
+- sample 2D and 3D textures with Taichi (if installed with Taichi optional requirement)
-- resample images
+- resample/rescale, crop and pad images
 - create texture atlases and sample images from texture atlases
-- split images into tiles and merge tiles into images
+- split images into tiles and merge tiles
 - seamlessly stitch textures with color or vector data for mutual tiling or self-tiling
 - compute and render 2D signed distance fields
 - compute and approximate surface geometry (normals/displacement/curvature)
-- approximate occlusion and bent normals
+- approximate ambient occlusion and bent normals
 - blend normal maps
 - generate tiling noise
 - generate tiling masks from texture atlases
 - transform images to and from log-polar coordinate space
-- convert image data to and from Haar wavelet coefficients
+- transform 1D and 2D images to and from Haar wavelet coefficients
 - compute chromatic point spread functions and approximate aperture diffraction

 Getting started